Neuroscience is a Language,

 Encourage students to keep recycling unguessed cards into the playing deck.
 When they finally get the answer, they organically start to discuss the card and why it was difficult to construct a clue to go with the card.
 This also creates a deeper learning experience, as students can get real time feedback on different ways to analyze unfamiliar words.

 Sometimes an entire group (or even an entire class) will swear up and down that they’ve never seen a term mentioned on the card.
-You can pause gameplay and discuss the concept with the whole class in a minilecture, or encourage the students to use the supporting taboo words to make educated guesses.
+You can pause gameplay and discuss the concept with the whole class in a minilecture, or encourage the students to use the Forbidden words to make educated guesses.
 Either way, a higher percentage of student will have seen a higher percentage of the important terms, which will help their learning experience overall.

 If you do multiple rounds of gameplay over the semester (which I recommend), ask all students to participate in the first game day, but let them opt out on future game days if they wish.
 This structure can strike a good balance between asking students to step out of their comfort zone in a safe way (everyone has to play!), and empowering students by allowing them to make certain decisions about their learning (a strategy emphasized by Brett Jones in Motivating Students by Design).